-Schram’s research and scholarship are focused on the politics of welfare and poverty.
-His work is interdisciplinary, if primarily located in Political Science, Sociology, Public Affairs, Social Work and related disciplines especially as it relates to issues of social welfare policy, poverty studies, race, gender and class relations (subaltern studies).
+Schram’s research and scholarship are focused on the politics of inequality.
+Schram's work is interdisciplinary, if primarily located in Political Science, Sociology, Public Affairs, Social Work and related disciplines especially as it relates to issues of social welfare policy, poverty studies, race, gender and class relations (subaltern studies).
 In Political Science, Schram’s work bridges the sub-fields of Public Policy, American Politics, Political Behavior, Race and Ethnic Politics, Gender Politics, Contemporary Political Theory, and Political Economy.
-He has testified before Congress on welfare policy, his research on welfare migration has been used before the Supreme Court, and he is an active member of the Working Families Party in New York City.
+Schram has testified before Congress on welfare policy, Schram's research on welfare migration has been used before the Supreme Court, and Schram is an active member of the Working Families Party in New York City.
 Schram has published 12 books, including Words of Welfare: The Poverty of Social Science and the Social Science of Poverty (1995) and Disciplining the Poor: Neoliberal Paternalism and the Persistent Power of Race (2011), co-authored with Joe Soss and Richard Fording, both of which won the Michael Harrington Award from the American Political Science Association.
-His most recent book is about the struggle to combine scholarship and activism in the academy, Becoming a Footnote: An Activist-Scholar Finds His Voice, Learns to Write, and Survives Academia (2013).
-His current book project is nearing completion and is entitled The Return of Ordinary Capitalism: Neoliberalism, Precarity, Occupy.
-He is also currently editing a special issue of New Political Science entitled Higher Education and the Future of American Democracy which will be published as an edited volume with Routledge.
+His most recent book is co-authored with Richard Fording, Hard White: The Mainstreaming of Racism in American Politics (2020).
 Schram is the 2012 recipient of the Charles McCoy Career Achievement Award from the American Political Science Association.

 In the News